 The rituals surrounding death have occupied a major space in the life of every human civilization that has ever existed.
-Indeed, our habit of interring and memorializing our dead is the one behavioral trait that most clearly and universally separates us humans — we creatures who have come unstuck from time — from all of the other animals on our planet.
+In fact, our habit of interring and memorializing our dead is the one behavioral trait that most clearly and universally separates us humans — we creatures who have come unstuck from time — from all of the other animals on our planet.
 Thus ancient Egyptian culture is anything but unique in concerning itself with death and the dead.

-That said, one can all too easily believe, gazing upon the monuments and artifacts the Egyptians left behind, that death filled an almost absurdly large space in their culture even in comparison to most others.
+Nevertheless, one can all too easily believe, gazing upon the monuments and artifacts the Egyptians left behind, that death filled an almost absurdly large space in their culture in comparison to most others.
 More than a few Egyptologists have lamented this perception over the years, saying that it gives us a distorted image of Egyptian civilization.
 To judge it only from its pyramids and mausoleums, as so many tend to do, is to imagine the entirety of Egyptian culture as one enormous death cult.
 Such a view is deeply ahistorical.
 Egypt was a place, many Egyptologists emphasize, that was mostly concerned with the activities of life — with love and learning, conquests and commerce, with the agriculture and the architecture of the living rather than the dead.

 Still, the fact remains that the most majestic monuments ancient Egypt left behind really are almost uniformly monuments to death.
 So, if not quite an enormous death cult, the land certainly was as deeply concerned as any civilization has ever been with what happens after we breathe our last breath.
 Perhaps this was a noble, even courageous thing; instead of attempting to ignore the inescapable fact of life that is eventual death, as so many of us do today, the Egyptians embraced and celebrated it with the best their civilization had to offer.
 But even if so, the question remains: how did death come to fill such an unusually large space in Egyptian life?
 Somewhere in the answer to this question ought to be our key to understanding the Pyramids of Giza, those colossal monuments to the individual dead which can so easily strike us today as so colossally pointless.